OpenBubbles/docs/docs/Setup/pnr.md

 ### Method 2

-If you are on older iOS versions 10 - 14 and jailbroken follow these steps:
+If you are on older iOS versions(10 - 14) and jailbroken follow these steps:

-Note: Currently Copperboy's relay server arm64 file on the gitbub linked above not working
+Note: Currently Copperboy's relay server arm64 file on the github linked above not working

 Download the working arm64 file [here](/files/dev.copper.relayserver_0.0.1-8+debug_iphoneos-arm64.deb) - This file works with rootless jailbreaks on iOS (15-16.5)
 1. Download Copperboy100's - [RelayServer](https://github.com/TaeHagen/relayserver/releases)